fsspec/gdrive-fsspec/README.md

 ### Running tests

 The tests require defining the following environment variables:
-- gdrive_fsspec_CREDENTIALS_PATH: location of a credentials.json
+- gdrive_fsspec_CREDENTIALS_PATH: location of a credentials.json or the json blob itself (starting with "{")
 - gdrive_fsspec_CREDENTIALS_TYPE: token type ("service_account" default)
 - gdrive_fsspec_DRIVE: shared drive to use.